-JAXB @XmlRootElement annotation example
+JAXB @XmlRootElement Annotation Example

 Java example of JAXB @XmlRootElement annotation in detail along with its usage during marshalling and unmarshalling operations.

-1. JAXB @XmlRootElement annotation type
+1. @XmlRootElement Annotation

-2. JAXB @XmlRootElement example
+2. JAXB @XmlRootElement Example

-Now see few examples of how using @XmlRootElement changes the XML representations.
+Now see a few examples of how using @XmlRootElement changes the XML representations.

 2.1. @XmlRootElement with ‘name’ attribute